MaxSyos/MaxSyos/README.md

 ### Hey there, I'm André Abreu👋

-## I'm a Front End Developer, ReactJs developer and avid learner.
+## I'm a Full Stack Developer, ReactJs and NodeJs developer and avid learner.
 Currently studying and evolving more and more!
 - Super passionate about web development technologies!
 - Building cool projects.
 - Contributing to the community.